frenkxs/open-brussels/README.md

 Brussels, Belgium
 ([preselected metropolitan area](https://s3.amazonaws.com/metro-extracts.mapzen.com/brussels_belgium.osm.bz2) downloaded from Map Zen
 )
-The dataset – as downloaded via Map Zen has been extracted into `brussels_belgium.osm`.
+The dataset – as downloaded via Map Zen has been extracted into `brussels_belgium.osm` (The sample dataset is in `sample.osm`).

 I like Brussels!
 I lived in the city for five years and I still visit quite often.
 I was interested to see what the dataset could tell us about the city.
 I also thought that it would become an interesting exercise: Brussels is a bilingual city with a complicated administrative structure; I assumed the problems in cleaning the dataset would be very different form those in the lessons.